-The information provided here is intended to supplement the slide deck and video that you should have received.
+The information provided here is intended to supplement this slide deck and this video.

 It’s most useful for seasoned fund investors, wealth managers, and those who generally prefer detailed information.